nikolaospapachristou/Paper-Cancer-Symptoms-Networks/README.md

 ## Appendix C

-This is the appendix of the application of Bayesian Networks (BNs) on cancer symptoms.
+This is the Appendix C of the application of Bayesian Networks (BNs) on cancer symptoms.
 If you are viewing this from github you can find its html form in the following link.
 * [https://nikolaospapachristou.github.io/Paper-Cancer-Symptoms-Networks/](https://nikolaospapachristou.github.io/Paper-Cancer-Symptoms-Networks/)

-Below find attached **a list of interactive Bayesian Networks**, ran on the same set of cancer symptom data.
+The following **list of interactive Bayesian Networks**, ran on the same set of cancer symptom data.
 The **complete dataset** consisted of 38 different symptoms collected from 1328 cancer patients.
 Inside this dataset, there were 295 male and 1033 female cancer patients.
 There were, also, 958 cancer patients below the age of 65 and 370 cancer patients above the age of 65.

 The networks were created by the **symptom dimension of occurrence**.
 The **size of nodes** represent the prevalence of each symptom in our dataset, among the 1328 cancer patients.
 The **width of the edges** are proportional to the strength that symptoms connect with each other, based on the conditional probabilities identified with the BN algorithm.